What to Do in Milos, Greece: 3 Days of Fishing Villages

 Day 1

-10:00 - 10:30 AM: ☕ Sip the foam off a creamy cap freddo with an ocean view on the Mosaic roof (30 min)
+• 10:00 - 10:30 AM: ☕ Sip the foam off a creamy freddo cap with an ocean view on the Mosaic roof (30 min)

-10:30 - 11:00 AM: 🏰 Climb up to the Venetian Castle for a panoramic view over Milos (1 hr)
+• 10:30 - 11:00 AM: 🏰 Climb up to the Venetian Castle to snap a panoramic picture over Milos (1 hr)

-11:00 - 11:45 AM: 🍉 Dig into a traditional Greek pastry baked granny’s way at Cafe Palaios (45 min)
+• 11:00 - 11:45 AM: 🍉 Dig into a traditional Greek pastry baked granny’s way at Cafe Palaios (45 min)

-11:45 AM - 1:00 PM: 🎨 Shop for handmade souvenirs around the picturesque Plaka art studios (1 hr 15 min)
+• 11:45 AM - 1:00 PM: 🎨 Shop for handmade souvenirs around the picturesque Plaka art studios (1 hr 15 min)

-1:00 - 2:00 PM: 🐙 Taste a freshly-caught octopus tentacle straight off the line at Medusa (1 hr)
+• 1:00 - 2:00 PM: 🐙 Taste a freshly-caught octopus tentacle straight off the line at Medusa (1 hr)

-2:00 - 4:00 PM: 🚤 Lounge on the colorful boat sheds of Mandrakia listening to waves lap at the cove (2 hr)
+• 2:00 - 4:00 PM: 🚤 Lounge on the colorful boat sheds of Mandrakia listening to waves lap at the cove (2 hr)

-7:00 - 9:00 PM: ⭐ Savor golden hour with an equally shining plate from the Michelin chef at Makris (2 hr)
+• 7:00 - 9:00 PM: ⭐ Savor golden hour with an equally shining plate from the Michelin chef at Makris (2 hr)

 Day 2

-6:30 - 8:30 AM: 🌙 Experience golden hour on the moon during sunrise on Sarakiniko Beach (2 hr)
+• 6:30 - 8:30 AM: 🌙 Experience golden hour on the moon during sunrise on Sarakiniko Beach (2 hr)

-10:05 AM - 12:00 PM: 🌈 Stroll and shop around the colorful syrmata of Klima (1 hr 55 min)
+• 10:05 AM - 12:00 PM: 🌈 Stroll and shop around the colorful waterfront syrmata of Klima (1 hr 55 min)

-12:20 - 2:00 PM: 🪨 Climb down to the secluded beach cove of Papafragas Caves (1 hr 40 min)
+• 12:20 - 2:00 PM: 🪨 Climb down the cliffside to the secluded beach cove of Papafragas Caves (1 hr 40 min)

-2:20 - 3:50 PM: 🐟 Head to the south side of the island for a fresh fish lunch at Muses (1 hr 30 min)
+• 2:20 - 3:50 PM: 🐟 Head to the south side of the island for a fresh fish lunch at Muses (1 hr 30 min)

 Day 3

-8:30 - 10:00 AM: 🪜 Descend two rickety wooden ladders down to Tsigrado Beach if you dare (1 hr 30 min)
+• 8:30 - 10:00 AM: 🪜 Descend two rickety wooden ladders to reach Tsigrado Beach if you dare (1 hr 30 min)

-10:00 - 11:00 AM: ⛱️ Lounge on Fyriplaka Beach, or use this opportunity to boat over to Tsigrado (1 hr)
+• 10:00 - 11:00 AM: ⛱️ Lounge on Fyriplaka Beach, or use this opportunity to boat over to Tsigrado (1 hr)

-11:10 AM - 1:20 PM: 🏝️ Relax on the soft golden sand of Provatas Beach to cap off the morning (2 hr 10 min)
+• 11:10 AM - 1:20 PM: 🏝️ Relax on the soft golden sand of Provatas Beach to cap off the morning (2 hr 10 min)

-1:30 - 5:30 PM: 🪨 Explore Gerontas Beach and the pirate caves of Kleftiko on a half-day boat tour (4 hr)
+• 1:30 - 5:30 PM: ☠️ Explore Gerontas Beach and the pirate caves of Kleftiko on a half-day boat tour (4 hr)

 How to Get to Milos From Athens?

 FERRY: Taking the ferry from Athens to Milos is an altogether more time-consuming pursuit, with the quickest SeaJets lines running a 3 hour and 20 minute route while the slowest Aegean Sea Lines option takes 7 hours and 25 minutes.
+Find connections from any of the other Cycladic stops on FerryHopper, which offers live schedule updates and ferry tracking.
 All ferries dock in the Adamas port area, which is conveniently located near northwest Milos highlights like Plaka, Klima, and Mandrakia.
-As with all transit by ferry, time is saved upon arrival given that no check-in or security process is enforced as is standard within airports—simply walk up to the port, locate which corridor corresponds with your vessel, and board alongside other guests once the back door comes down.

 How to Get Around Milos?